aureuserp/dev-docs/src/master/advanced/chatter/actions/activity.md

   - `$record`: The model instance the action is applied to.
 - **Returns:** `void`
 - **Description:** Handles the action execution by:
-  - Assigning default values if needed.
+  - Defaulting `assigned_to` to the authenticated user when not selected.
-  - Processing activity plans and types.
+  - When an activity plan is selected, creating one activity message per plan template and a summary comment describing the started plan.
-  - Logging messages into the chatter system.
+  - Otherwise, logging a single activity message into the chatter system.
   - Sending notifications.
+The assigned user also receives a Filament database notification once the activity is created.

 ### `modalSubmitAction()`